 - A records it on her smartphone.
 She might need a small external speaker for playing back the recording so R can hear it well.

-- A plays it back, stopping it whenever there is something that she doesn’t understand, whether it be a word, or the way a sentence is put together.
+- A plays it back, stopping it whenever there is something that she doesn’t understand.

 - Again, if A doesn’t ever stop the recording and say she doesn’t understand, R will stop the recording every sentence or so, and ask A to tell her what it said in her own words.
 R will explain and give examples as necessary.

 - This continues to the end of the recording.